 Where to Eat in Fishtown

-From extraordinary sushi omakase spots to some of the city's most sought-after pizza, these are the Fishtown restaurants to memorize like you'll be quizzed on them later.
+From an extraordinary Thai restaurant to some of the city's most sought-after pizza, these are the Fishtown places to memorize like you'll be quizzed on them later.

 Devoted foodies and restaurant newbies love Foobooz.
 Sign up now for our twice weekly newsletter.

 Fishtown is not unlike a mermaid.
 It has some truly enviable qualities (Mermaid-wise, we’re talking about swimming skills.
 Fishtown-wise, there’s no denying that the neighborhood is full of great dining options).
 But it can sometimes feel totally separate from the rest of the human experience of living in Philadelphia.
 If you head to the right spots, though, you’ll find that there are corners of Fishtown that feel in line with Philly’s best charms, restaurants that are indeed special and serve excellent food.
 From extraordinary Thai food and Lebanese spreads to some of the city’s most sought-after pizza, that’s what this list is all about.
 (To be clear, it’s not about mermaids.
 Was that clear?)